ALEEEHU/Awesome-Text2X-Resources/README.md

 <details close>
 <summary><b>Previous 2024 Update Logs:</b></summary>
+* `2024.12.21` adjusted the layouts of several sections and _Happy Winter Solstice_ ⚪🥣.
 * `2024.09.26` - update several papers status "NeurIPS 2024" to accepted papers, congrats to all 🎉
 * `2024.09.03` - add one new section 'text to model'.
 * `2024.06.30` - add one new section 'text to video'.
 * `2024.07.02` - update several papers status "ECCV 2024" to accepted papers, congrats to all 🎉
 * `2024.06.21` - add one hot Topic about _AIGC 4D Generation_ on the section of __Suvery and Awesome Repos__.
 * `2024.06.17` - an awesome repo for CVPR2024 [Link](https://github.com/52CV/CVPR-2024-Papers) 👍🏻
+* `2024.04.05` adjusted the layout and added accepted lists and ArXiv lists to each section.
 * `2024.04.05` - an awesome repo for CVPR2024 on 3DGS and NeRF [Link](https://github.com/Yubel426/NeRF-3DGS-at-CVPR-2024) 👍🏻
 * `2024.03.25` - add one new survey paper of 3D GS into the section of "Survey and Awesome Repos--Topic 1: 3D Gaussian Splatting".
 * `2024.03.12` - add a new section "Dynamic Gaussian Splatting", including Neural Deformable 3D Gaussians, 4D Gaussians, Dynamic 3D Gaussians.